 The mass wasting, or geotechnical failure of the valley hill sides when proximal to stream channels can result in chronic and excess fine and coarse sediment supply.
 This is a relatively common problem in the tributary valleys.
 Sediment entrainment occurs as a result of exposed glacial till or disturbed lake deposits to flood flows.
 In extreme situations, debris flows from these failures may block or cause the stream channel to adjust its planform.
 If the adjacent hill slope erosion is from a geotechnical failure in glacial till or pro-glacial lake sediment and the stream is actively eroding into the toe of the hill slope the problem is perpetuated by constantly activating the failure.
 Stream restoration or road construction/repair in these settings must first address whether the geotechnical failure can be resolved before dealing with the stream channel stabilization.
-Future construction or development activities in the Schoharie Creek tributary valleys should include geotechnical investigations and slope stability analyses to ensure that the proposed actions do not contribute to new slope failures or exacerbate existing failures.
+Future construction or development activities in the Manor Kill tributary valleys should include geotechnical investigations and slope stability analyses to ensure that the proposed actions do not contribute to new slope failures or exacerbate existing failures.

-Water quality
+Water Quality

-The "muddy" or turbid water that follows a storm event carries the fine silt and clay particles initially deposited as glacial till or pro-glacial lake sediment (Photo 2.5.10).
-Fluvial and hill slope erosion of these fine sediment sources, along with resuspension of fine sediment deposited in the stream bed are the primary cause of the turbid water conditions.
+The "muddy" or turbid water that follows a storm event carries the fine silt and clay particles initially deposited as glacial till or pro-glacial lake sediment.
+Fluvial and hill slope erosion of these fine sediment sources, along with re-suspension of fine sediment deposited in the stream bed are the primary cause of the turbid water conditions.
 The fact that the glacial till and glacial lake sediment is widely distributed throughout most of the watershed suggests that effective removal of the stream from contacting this material is impractical to consider.
-High levels of suspended sediment and associated turbidity have been and will be an ongoing water quality condition in the Upper Creek watershed.
+High levels of suspended sediment and associated turbidity have been and will be an ongoing water quality condition in the Manor Kill watershed, though not to the same degree as the Upper Schoharie or Upper Esopus Creek watersheds.